MontiCore/montithings/applications/eud/README.md

 4. (Optional) If you want to explain your language to the end-user you can put a `EXPLAIN.html` in the folder `<packageName>/<ComponentType>`.
 Furthermore you can do the samething for the whole project ad how all of your languages work together by adding an `EXPLAIN.html` in your languages folder.
 These html-files will later be displayed on the website.

-## **Defining a DSL-project or DSL-component**
+## **Defining a EUD-project or EUD-component**
-A project is defined as a DSL-project, if there is a `languages` folder, whichs position is defined in the build configuration.
+A project is defined as a EUD-project, if there is a `languages` folder, whichs position is defined in the build configuration.
-Furthermore a component is defiend as a DSL-component, iff there exists a language in the `languages` folder matching its type.
+Furthermore a component is defiend as a EUD-component, iff there exists a language in the `languages` folder matching its type.

 ## **Python script structure**
-All DSL-components use a python script that is generated at runtime by the language, that needs to follow a specific format.
+All EUD-components use a python script that is generated at runtime by the language, that needs to follow a specific format.
 This format is the same for the python script that needs to be defined under `src/main/resources/hwc/<ComponentType>Impl.py` for each ComponentType as a standart behavior for the component.

 ```py
 # (c) https://github.com/MontiCore/monticore